RuliaReader/Rulia/README.md

 ## Feedback

-If you have any question or suggestion, feel free to leave an issue 😃
+If you have any question or suggestion, feel free to file issues.

 ## Roadmap